 - All major US stock indexes feature bearish monthly cycle forecasts.
 2019 may be an ugly year for US stock returns.

 Granted, a lot of crypto trading occurs outside the US, but the Fed’s continuous emptying of the monetary punch bowl nevertheless leaves less money floating around for speculative purposes.
 Since most crypto activity is speculation-related rather than transaction-related (at least now), it may take time until the crypto markets experience anything like 2015-2017s stunning rally again.
+There are two popular crypto websites taking over the market lately: Kraken and Binance.
+Both of these platforms allow users to trade and buy crypt.

 Therefore, you may wish to be more conservative with your crypto profit targets throughout 2019.
 A financial system with less liquidity means market upside may be limited and sell-offs could be more brutal.
 Panicked stock traders may need to raise cash, liquidating their otherwise sound long-term crypto holdings, thus keeping the lid on crypto rallies.